Pellegrino Tibaldi: Biography

 Tibaldi lived in Ancona between 1558 and 1561.
 Here he painted frescoes for Loggia dei Mercanti and Palazzo Ferretti.
 In 1561, he met Cardinal Carlo Borromeo, who employed him in Milan mostly as architect in the nearly endless task of constructing the cathedral, working on various projects in the cathedral, the courtyard of the archiepiscopal palace (1564–70), San Fedele (1569–1579) and San Sebastiano (1577).
 In Milan he worked also as a civil architect, projecting the Spinola, Erba Odescalchi and Prospero Visconti palaces.
 In 1575 he was commissioned by Cardinal Tolomeo Gallio the construction of Villa d'Este on the shores of Lake Como.
 In Pavia, again for Cardinal Charles Borromeo, Tibaldi designed the monumental building of the Almo Collegio Borromeo: a university boarding school set on an airy courtyard with a perfect quadrature, characterized by the elegant Serlian architectural design of the two orders of loggias.
 Also in Pavia, commissioned by Pope Pius V, Tibaldi was entrusted with the construction of the Collegio Ghislieri in 1567.
 Following the severe and ascetic character of the Counter-Reformation Pope, who had wanted a functional but not sumptuous construction for his college, Tibaldi interpreted this approach of the client by creating a three-storey building, with a square plan, imposing but not empty scenographic, with internal spaces functional to the community life that takes place there.
+He also designed the granite bell chamber added in 1585 to Pavia's Civic Tower, an 11th-century structure beside the cathedral complex; the tower collapsed in 1989.

 In 1586 he went to Spain, where he followed and replaced Federico Zuccari as main court painter.
 He painted in the lower cloisters of El Escorial at the request of King Philip II.
 His greatest work were frescoes in the library.
 After nine years, he returned to Italy and was appointed architect of the Duomo of Milan until his death in Milan in 1592.

 Pellegrino's brother, Domenico Tibaldi was a painter and architect active in Bologna.
 Among his pupils were Orazio Samacchini, Lorenzo Sabbatini, and Girolamo Miruoli.